getreu/tp-note/README.md

-_Tp-Note_ is a note-taking-tool and a template system - freely available for Windows, MacOS and Linux - that consistently synchronizes the note’s meta-data with its filename.
-If you like to keep your notes next to your files and you care about expressive filenames, then _Tp-Note_ might be the tool of your choice.
+_Tp-Note_ is a note-taking-tool and a template system - freely available for Windows, MacOS and Linux - that consistently synchronizes the note’s meta-data with its filename. _Tp-Note_'s main design goal is to convert some input text - usually provided by the system's clipboard - into a Markdown note file, with a descriptive YAML header and meaningful filename.
 _Tp-Note_ collects various information about its environment and the clipboard and stores them in variables.
 New notes are created by filling these variables in predefined and customizable _Tera_-templates.